-- a) Annual meetings of the plenary session of the Conference of European Statisticians. - b) Regular meetings of the Bureau of the Conference of European Statistician, acting in its capacity as the Steering Committee of the Conference. - c) Consideration at the fiftieth (2002) plenary session the topic -"" (see CES/2001/13 for plans for the 2002 fiftieth anniversary plenary session of the Conference of European Statisticians.) - d) Preparation of a summary of country reports on the implementation of the Fundamental principles of Official Statistics for the presentation to the Conference (timing to be determined by the CES Bureau).
+- a) Annual meetings of the plenary session of the Conference of European Statisticians. - b) Regular meetings of the Bureau of the Conference of European Statistician, acting in its capacity as the Steering Committee of the Conference. - c) Commemoration, at the 2002 plenary session, of the fiftieth anniversary session of the Conference (see CES/2001/13 for the plans for the 2002 fiftieth anniversary plenary session of the Conference that were discussed at the Conference's 2001 plenary session.) - d) Preparation of a summary of country reports on the implementation of the Fundamental principles of Official Statistics for the presentation to the Conference (timing to be determined by the CES Bureau).